MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

     // Convert the wide character _bstr_t string to a C-style
     // string.
 To be safe, allocate two bytes for each character
-    // in the char* string, including the terminating NULL. const size_t newsize = (orig.length() + 1) * 2;
+    // in the char* string, including the terminating null. const size_t newsize = (orig.length() + 1) * 2;
     char* nstring = new char[newsize];